trackme518/OSCreplay/README.md

 MacOS and Linux builds will be added later.

 Download links provide zipped archive with the tool.
-You don't need to install anything - just unzip it and run "create_multichannel_audio2.exe" file.
-In case the links are not working you can also download the encoder directly from Github (click green "Code" button on upper left and select download ZIP).
+You don't need to install anything - just unzip it and run "OSCReplay.exe" file.

 ## How to use it?
 After unzipping simply double click the executable to run the app.
 You will see a window with GUI.